Just For Fun

 Engineering, Science, & Exploration

 - Try fun, free coding games, Blockly Games, for students 6 and older.

-- Science Buddies has STEM activities that use materials found around the house; and an interactive tool to explain how the covid-19 pandemic evolves.
+- Science Buddies has STEM activities that use materials found around the house.

-- Science News for Kids has articles for students in grades 9-12, such as how bats "see" and how solar panels work.
+- Science News for Students has articles for students in grades 9-12, such as how bats "see" and how solar panels work.